badhenikhil/nodejs-websocket/README.md

 Run localhost:3000 in 2 browser tabs and open console Type name in the text field and click on send message button

-This will send the broadcast the mesage to other clients connected to same websocket
+This will broadcast the mesage to other clients connected to same websocket